enrique-paulino/social-game/README.md

-# Social Game: CM2305 Group 12
+# :joystick: Social Game: CM2305 Group 12 (University Project)

- A multiplayer 'social game' with the intention of having players communicate with each other in order to have a good gaming experience.
-This is why we initially chose to include many minigames, the ones we were able to create in the limited time are listed below, to provide a Fall Guys-esque experience.
+This project is a multiplayer 'social game' aimed at fostering engaging communication between players for an enhanced gaming experience.
+To mimic the spirit of Fall Guys, we included a variety of minigames, some of which are listed below.

-## Minigames included
+## Minigames Included

- - Falling Tiles
+- :video_game: Falling Tiles
- - King of the Hill
+- :crown: King of the Hill